 Keep an eye out for the “fairy houses” dotted around – you never know what might pop out!

 The trail within the botanical gardens is about a mile long, which provides a good hour or so of strolling, two if you’re really taking your time to take it all in.

-Get couple’s photos done here for picturesque Austin backdrops.
+Get couple’s photos done here by the waterfall for picturesque Austin backdrops.